Former Seahawk Kenny Easley elected to Pro Football Hall of Fame

 Easley and the rest of the class of 2017 will be enshrined into the Hall in Canton, Ohio on Aug.
 5.

 While his shortened career — he played just 89 games, the fewest of any player named to the Hall since running back Gale Sayers (68 games) in 1977 — was thought to have worked against him in being considered for the Hall previously, so too is the fact that safeties have long been overlooked.
-Easley becomes just the eighth player who played only safety in his NFL career to make it to the Hall.
+Easley becomes just the eighth player who played only safety in his NFL career to make it to the Hall and the first whose career began after 1970.

 Easley was the fourth overall pick of the 1981 draft by Seattle out of UCLA and became an immediate impact player, winning AFC Rookie of the Year honors from the NFL Players’ Association.